BhackNL/Victor.spaceAPI/README.md

 ## Enhance
-Open an issue and we might add your feature or fix defects Fork and give back ;-)
+Open an issue and we might add your feature or fix defects.

+Fork and give back ;-)